If you’re looking for some of the best and most fun weekend getaways in Alabama, then you have come to the right place. We’ve got you covered!

 You can’t ask for a better location than The Lodge at Gulf State which is tucked inside Gulf State Park.
 Enjoy the best views of the gulf at one of the best weekend getaways in Alabama.

-Get some rest and relaxation at one of their comfortable and spacious rooms.
+Get some rest and relaxation in one of their comfortable and spacious rooms.
 You won’t have to leave your room to get a view of the beach or of Gulf State.

 If you do venture out, the resort has 5 restaurants to choose from, where you can get locally caught seafood.
 Take advantage of the many decks to catch some rays.
 You can even see the gulf from the pool!